Shopify/product-reviews-polaris-example/workshop.md

 import {settings} from '../icons';
 ```

-We'll add a `secondaryActions` prop to the page component, passing in an array with an object that will be mapped into a button below our page title.
-The actions this prop takes can have a lot of different properties, but we will only give our settings action an icon, content, and a url.
+Add a `secondaryActions` prop to the page component, passing in an array with an object that will map to a button below our page title.
+The actions this prop takes can have a lot of different properties, but we will only give our settings action an icon, content, and url.

 ```jsx
 <Page